titixu/MTCodeChallenge/README.md

 There are two Unit Tests targets.
 - "MTCodeChallengeTests" that rquires the MTCodeChallenge app as host.
 Which it is for testing the app
 - "LogicTests" is a host-less testing target.
 As it doesn't requires the host app, it is good for test the logics, and it making sure the testing logic in not depend on the app or other object.
 Also this make TDD development faster.

+## UI Tests
+There is one UI test target MTCodeChallengeUITests.
+It is for testing UI exstence and also test the navigations between views.

+## Assumptions and Limitations
+- the currency string is harcoded to use "jp_JP" locale for currency format
+- Currency string is not displaying with the "comma" in the simulator device, looks like a system bug

 ## Something to consider for real life app
 * Implement SwiftLint ( https://github.com/realm/SwiftLint ) to enforce Swift style and conventions.